alexberriman/newtondb/README.md

 // => [ { "code": "isa", "name": "Isaac Newton", "university": "University of Berlin" } ]
 ```

 In the above example, the `university` attribute for all scientists studying at the `"berlin"` university is set to `"University of Berlin"`, and you can access that data through the `.data` property.
-However, if you were to then query for scientists attending the `"University of Berlin"` you wouldn't find any:
+However, if you were to then query for scientists attending the `"University of Berlin"` you would receive an empty result:

 ```ts
 $.scientists.find({ university: "University of Berlin" }).data;
 // => []
 ```

-In order to persist mutations within your chain to the data source, you have to call `.commit`:
+In order to persist mutations within your chain to the original data source, you must call `.commit`:

 ```ts
 $.scientists